hoangsonww/DocuThinker-AI-App/README.md

 - **Expo CLI** for running the mobile app
 - **React Native CLI** for building the mobile app
 - **Firebase SDK** for mobile app integration
+- **Firebase API Keys and Secrets** for authentication
 - **Expo Go** app for testing the mobile app on a physical device
 - **Tailwind CSS** for styling the frontend
 - **.env** file with necessary API keys (You can contact me to get the `.env` file - but you should obtain your own API keys for production).

+Additionally, **basic fullstack development knowledge and AI/ML concepts** are recommended to understand the app's architecture and functionalities.

 ### **Frontend Installation**